devzeb/blog-scripts/30-12-2023_embedded_cpp_make_std_chrono_work/30-12-2023_embedded_cpp_make_std_chrono_clock_work.md

 We can also find a stub implementation of `_gettimeofday` in `libgloss/libnosys/gettod.c`:
-When you look closely at the file path, you can see that this implementation is not part of newlibs libc, but part of libgloss.
+If you look closely at the file path, you can see that this implementation is not part of newlibs libc, but part of libgloss.
 Libgloss is a library that provides the low level functions for a specific target.
-In this case, the target is `nosys`, which means that the target does not provide any system calls.
+In this case, the target is *nosys*, which means that the target does not provide any system calls.
 Therefore, the implementation of `_gettimeofday` is a stub that returns an error.

 ```c
 int